ZTiKnl/sara/README.md

 13. [Long term goals](https://github.com/ZTiKnl/sara#long-term-goals)
 14. [Credits](https://github.com/ZTiKnl/sara#credits)
 15. [Apologies](https://github.com/ZTiKnl/sara#apologies)

-Attention: this package is currently a work in progress
-**Do not install via** `npm install @ztik.nl/sara`
-Clone or download from [Sara @ Github](https://github.com/ZTiKnl/sara.git)

-Github documentation will be the Current/Latest testing build
-NPM will be pushed occasionally when there shouldn't be any app-breaking bugs
-Many changes are to be expected, do not expect backwards compatibility

-Current version: `0.3.0`
-When the core program is more complete I will start [semantic version](https://docs.npmjs.com/about-semantic-versioning) 1.0.0

 ### What is Sara:
 Sara is a command prompt, that listens for keyboard input or voice commands